Atlanta murders of 1979–1981: Media coverage and adaptations

 In April 2020, HBO released a 5-part documentary titled Atlanta's Missing and Murdered: The Lost Children, directed by Sam Pollard and Maro Chermayeff.

-HBO's documentary revealed information that focused heavily on the appellate process of the case against Wayne Williams.
+HBO's documentary revealed information that focused heavily on the appeals process of the case against Wayne Williams.
 Williams' attorneys filed a habeas corpus document and it was denied.
 Similarly, his request for a retrial was denied in 2004.